By Molly Patrick

-Phytochemicals are pretty damn sexy once you understand what they do and why they’re so important.
+Phytochemicals are damn sexy once you understand what they do and why they’re so important.

 First things first.
 I want you to understand that there are two categories of nutrients in food.

 Micronutrients include vitamins, minerals and phytochemicals.

 Micronutrients have no calories.

-The knowledge of phytochemicals is fairly new to the scene.
+Knowledge of phytochemicals is fairly new to the scene.
 It was only 20 years ago that they were even discovered.
 Today there are thousands of known phytochemicals and more and more still being discovered.
 Scientists used to think that vitamins and minerals made up the biggest percentage of micronutrients, but thanks to the advances in nutritional science, we now know that it’s actually phytochemicals that make up the majority of the load.
-Phytochemicals are only found in plant food.
+Phytochemicals are only found in plants.